DONATE NOW SECURELY WITH

 What are the eligibility requirements to apply?

-Qualifying applicants are those that: 1) Have graduated from, or are currently attending Boothbay Region High School (BRHS) or are deemed to have special circumstances approved by the Awards Committee and the BRSAF Board of Directors, with unmet financial need.
+Qualifying applicants are those that: 1) Have graduated from, or are currently attending, Boothbay Region High School (BRHS) or are deemed to have special circumstances approved by the Awards Committee with unmet financial need.
 2) Have been admitted to or are enrolled at an accredited post-secondary institution or in a program that has been approved by the Awards Committee.

 Is there a residency requirement to apply for a grant (award)?